lukebarousse/Python_Data_Analytics_Course/3_Project/WIP/README.md

 - Skills such as `Python`, `Tableau`, and `SQL Server` are towards the higher end of the salary spectrum while also being fairly common in job listings, indicating that proficiency in these tools can lead to good opportunities in data analytics.

-### Bonus Chart
+### Visualizing Different Techonologies

 Let's visualize the different technologies as well in the graph.
-We'll add color labels based on the technology (e.g. analyst tools - looker)
+We'll add color labels based on the technology (e.g., {Programming: Python})

-This is the basic code I used to visualize the data.
+#### Visualize Data

 ```python
 from matplotlib.ticker import PercentFormatter